walkxcode/dashboard-icons/_TEMPLATE.md

 ## Installation

+**TIP!
+You can access Dashboard Icons online, faster, by using `https://cdn.jsdelivr.net/gh/walkxcode/dashboard-icons/png/example.png`**

 To download an icon, simple `Right click > Save image`.

 For non-desktop operating systems, or people that prefer to use terminal.